fluxcd/flux2/docs/cmd/flux_create_helmrelease.md

   -h, --help                                help for helmrelease
       --release-name string                 name used for the Helm release, defaults to a composition of '[<target-namespace>-]<HelmRelease-name>'
-      --service-account string              the name of the service account to impersonate when reconciling this HelmRelease --source helmChartSource              source that contains the chart in the format '<kind>/<name>',where kind can be one of: (HelmRepository, GitRepository, Bucket)
+      --service-account string              the name of the service account to impersonate when reconciling this HelmRelease --source helmChartSource              source that contains the chart in the format '<kind>/<name>', where kind must be one of: (HelmRepository, GitRepository, Bucket)
-      --target-namespace string             namespace to install this release, defaults to the HelmRelease namespace --values string                       local path to the values.yaml file --values-from helmReleaseValuesFrom   Kubernetes object reference that contains the values.yaml data key in the format '<kind>/<name>',where kind can be one of: (Secret, ConfigMap)
+      --target-namespace string             namespace to install this release, defaults to the HelmRelease namespace --values string                       local path to the values.yaml file --values-from helmReleaseValuesFrom   Kubernetes object reference that contains the values.yaml data key in the format '<kind>/<name>', where kind must be one of: (Secret, ConfigMap)
 ```

 ### Options inherited from parent commands